Alex-Huleatt/wolfssl-examples/psk/tutorial-tcp-psk.md

     ```

-## Now adding Pre-Shared Keys (PSK) to the CyaSSL Simple Server:
+## Now adding Pre-Shared Keys (PSK) to the wolfSSL Simple Server:

-The following steps are on how to use PSK in a CyaSSL server
+The following steps are on how to use PSK in a wolfSSL server

-1. Build CyaSSL with pre shared keys enabled executing the following commands in CyaSSL’s root directory.
+1. Build wolfSSL with pre shared keys enabled executing the following commands in wolfSSL’s root directory.
 Depending on file locations sudo may be needed when running the commands.
     ```
     ./configure --enable-psk
     make
     make install
     ```

-2. Set up the psk suit with using the CyaSSL callback, identity hint, and cipher list methods.
+2. Set up the psk suit with using the wolfSSL callback, identity hint, and cipher list methods.
 These methods get called immediately after the process of setting up ctx.
     ```
     wolfSSL_CTX_set_psk_server_callback(ctx, my_psk_server_cb);
     wolfSSL_CTX_use_psk_identity_hint(ctx, “wolfssl server”);